About The Birdie Report

 Real golf equipment reviews from a real golfer.
 No corporate sponsorships, no BS marketing speak—just honest takes on what works and what doesn't.

-I'm a 38-year-old software engineer from Austin, Texas, and I have a serious problem: I'm addicted to golf gear.
+I'm a software engineer from North Dakota with a serious gear addiction.
 My garage looks like a Golf Galaxy exploded in it, and my credit card statement reads like a PGA Tour pro shop receipt.

 After years of reading reviews that felt like they were written by robots or sponsored by manufacturers, I decided to start The Birdie Report.
-This is golf equipment reviews for real golfers, by a real golfer who actually sucks at golf (but is getting better, slowly).
+This is golf equipment reviews for real golfers, by a real golfer who actually plays enough to know the difference.

 I buy everything with my own money.
 I test it for months, not days.
 And if something is garbage, I'll tell you it's garbage.
 If it genuinely helped me hit it straighter or putt better, I'll tell you that too.